litlfred/ITI.VHL/input/pagecontent/volume-1.md

 - VHL consumer verifies the provenance of the shared link and confirms that the link originated from a trusted source before making a request to retrieve health document
 - VHL responder verifies the manifest request was made by a trusted organization/entity
 - VHL responder verifies the information submitted by the HCP in response to the security prompts (e.g., passcode/PIN).
-  - If the security prompts are correct, proceed to step 6.
+  - If the security prompts are correct, proceed to retrieve patient summary.
-  - If the security prompts are incorrect, PS-CA Solution denies access and prompts the user to re-submit the security prompts.
+  - If the security prompts are incorrect, VHL responder denies access and prompts the user to re-submit the security prompts.
 If multiple failed attempts occur or the HCP abandons the process, the request for the patient summary is terminated.
 Process complete.
-- VHL consumer Solution retrieves the patient summary.
+- VHL consumer retrieves the patient summary.
 Note: This process typically involves two steps: initially, a manifest file is provided containing the link to the patient summary.
 The patient summary is then retrieved in a subsequent step.
 - HCP views and optionally saves/imports the patient summary in their clinical system.

 **Post-conditions:**